 First of all, you don’t need to reset the outside temperature display.
 Once it’s set.
 It remains there.
 Stepping through the dashboard menus you can check oil level (when stopped) and monitor engine temperature.
 One really nice feature is the estimate of how many miles until empty.
 This is only a rough gauge, but helpful.
 And one area where Mercedes went in reverse — in a good way — was to swap the electronic gauge bars with a low tech, but accurate, needle gauge.
 Old school, but much nicer.

-The right side steering wheel buttons let you control volume and switch modes with the new Xite GPS Infotainment system, but unlike the icons on the steering wheel, those buttons do not allow you to answer or hang up the phone.
+The right side steering wheel buttons let you control volume and switch modes with the new Xite GPS Infotainment system which allow you to use the steering wheel controls to handle calls and volume.

 Aluminum wheels.
 Somewhere near Holbrook, Arizona we left behind a wheel simulator (aka hubcap) a few years ago and, as any View/Navion owner learns, these things have a way of coming off, so wire ties are in order for securing them.
 And, for those who have lost a simulator or two, you know they’re a couple of hundred dollars to replace.
 When we bought our first Navion the extra cost for aluminum wheels seemed like a total fluff.
 But this time around, not having to mess with or worry about the simulators, seemed like a small, albeit luxurious expenditure.